tat3/mini/README.md

+# mini
-# A interpreter of a small OCaml
+A interpreter of a small OCaml

 ## Usage